The explosion jets of the core-collapse supernova remnant Circinus X-1: Cir X-1 and other CCSNRs

 \section{Cir X-1 and other CCSNRs}

 The thorough and enlightening study of the Cir X-1 CCSNR by \cite{Gasealahweetal2025}, who termed it the Africa Nebula, motivated us to examine this CCSNR and three other CCSNRs.
 These three CCSNRs exhibit morphological features suggesting two or more pairs of jets that exploded and shaped them.
-We first clarify the terms we use to describe the morphological features of the Africa Nebula.
+We first clarify the terminology used to describe the morphological features of the Africa Nebula.

 In Figure \ref{Fig:CirC1} we present an image from \cite{Gasealahweetal2025}, with their marks in black.
-In our previous studies, we defined a bubble to be a faint region fully, or almost fully, surrounded by a bright area, called a rim if it is narrow.
-We use the term ear for a protrusion that is smaller than the main CCSNR shell and with a cross-section that decreases outward.
+In our previous studies, we defined a bubble as a faint region fully or almost fully surrounded by a bright area, called a rim when it is narrow.
+We use the term ear to refer to a protrusion smaller than the main CCSNR shell, with a cross-section that decreases outward.
 As \cite{Gasealahweetal2025} noticed, the cross-section of the protrusion to the northwest (their NW bubble) increases somewhat, and only then decreases with distance from the center.
 We therefore use the term `fat ear.'
-We term their southeast bubble the SE ear.
+We refer to their southeastern bubble as the SE ear.
 Following the morphology of the Cygnus Loop CCSNR, which we present in the middle panels of Figure \ref{fig:ThreeCCSNE}, we term the large protrusion to the south a blowout.
 In the upper panels of Figure \ref{fig:ThreeCCSNE}, we present two more images of the African Nebula from \cite{Gasealahweetal2025}.
-On panel a of Figure \ref{fig:ThreeCCSNE}, we identify four broken rims.
+On panel (a) of Figure \ref{fig:ThreeCCSNE}, we identify four broken rims.
 A broken rim is characterized by a narrow, long, bright zone composed of two semi-straight filaments that run in different directions, almost touching each other.
-We suggest that each broken rim was shaped by a jet; the jet was along the narrow opening between the two semi-straight filaments.
+We suggest that each broken rim was shaped by a jet, which was directed along the narrow opening between the two semi-straight filaments.
 The two lower panels of Figure \ref{fig:ThreeCCSNE} show the CCSNR G0.9+0.1 with the rims in the large north ear (Ear N), and the blowout in the south. \cite{ShishkinKayeSoker2024} also identified a blowout in the MeerKAT radio emission map of the SNR G1.0-0.1 (from \citealt{HeywoodMeerKAT_G1.0-0.1_2022}); on the opposite side, there is an ear.